AnyBody/ammr/Docs/README.md

 System](https://www.anybodytech.com/software/ams/).

 > **Note**
-> AnyBody version 7.5 is needed to run models.
+> An AnyBody license with active maintenance is required to use the models from GitHub.
 > Please see the [beta program](https://forum.anyscript.org/t/become-a-beta-tester/5056/6).

 <p align="center">